cmoralesmx/cmoralesmx.github.io/_posts/2020-11-28-legion-5P-touchpad-nonresponsive-fix.md

 ---
 layout: post
-title: Legion 5P, touchpad nonresponsive fix
+title: Legion 5P, touchpad non responsive fix
 date: 2020-11-28 20:01:00
-description: Steps to fix the touchpad nonresponsive issue in Lenovo Legion 5P
+description: Steps to fix the touchpad non responsive issue in Lenovo Legion 5P
 comments: true
 ---
 The Legion 5P-15ARH05H has an MSFT0001:00 06CB:7F28 touchpad which was not